-Asset Management is really a form of property management but coming at it from a slightly different angle.
+Asset Management is a form of property management but comes at it slightly differently.

 What is Property Asset Management, and What Does it Mean?

-In short, Property Asset Management is defined as the strategy and skill-set to manage real estate property interests in order to increase investment values and reduce costs long term.
+In short, Property Asset Management is defined as the strategy and skill-set to manage real estate property interests to increase investment values and reduce costs long term.

-This, therefore, tends to hinge on market values and what the property ownership or tenancy value is, how things can be evolved in order to increase the value, and how these extra initiatives and plans can unravel in order to see it increase longer term.
+Therefore, this tends to hinge on market values and what the property ownership or tenancy value is, how things can be evolved to increase the value, and how these extra initiatives and plans can unravel to see it increase longer term.